huaminghuangtw/Shortcutomation-Newsletter/posts/hidden-keyboard-shortcuts-for-apple-shortcuts.md

 Now, I use my MacBook to [create shortcuts](https://github.com/huaminghuangtw/Shortcutomation/releases) and only use my iPhone for testing and fixing bugs.

 Here are some Mac keyboard shortcuts for Apple Shortcuts.
-I didn't find them in any guide.
+I didn’t find them in any guide.
 I discovered them by trying things out and making mistakes.

 | Keyboard Shortcut        | Description                       |
 | --------------- | --------------------------------- |